Get your personal plan match in 2 minutes

 Find My Plan (2 min) →

 Samaritan Ministries and CrowdHealth represent two fundamentally different health sharing philosophies: Samaritan is a traditional pooled health sharing ministry with faith-based community ($199–$365/month, 12-month pre-existing wait, unlimited cap), while CrowdHealth is a healthcare crowdfunding platform with no faith requirement, no caps, but also no guaranteed contributions ($60/month flat advocacy fee + variable crowdfunding, avg ~$140/mo total under 55).
-The choice isn't about price—it's about whether you want community-pooled obligations (Samaritan) or voluntary crowdfunded assistance (CrowdHealth).
+The choice isn't about price—it's about whether you want structured community-pooled sharing (Samaritan) or voluntary crowdfunded assistance (CrowdHealth).

 Model Comparison